-- Key File – This is a text file that contains a hashed password which is linked to groups to which the user belongs.
-In order to use the Key File you need to have HTTP authentication.
+- Key File – This is a text file that contains a hashed password that is linked to groups to which the user belongs.
+In order to use the Key File, you need to have HTTP authentication.

 - Digest File – This is used to store information on entities and users based on their username and password (encrypted).

 One of the key milestones in the history of directory services is that of the production of Microsoft Active Directory in 1999.
 Active Directory was designed as a solution to allow the user to manage a diverse range of IT infrastructure and applications.
 This service took root because most organizations were using IT environments almost entirely comprised of Windows products.
 Therefore it made sense to deploy a solution designed specifically for this purpose.

 All this started to change once Windows started to be challenged as Mac and Linux products began to grow more popular.
 Companies were implementing new devices into their environments that weren’t produced by Microsoft and shaking up traditional enterprise networks.
 However, this was just the tip of the iceberg.
 What started out simply as new hardware providers entering the scene evolved into a wave of new disruptive technology.